 For families, there is the World of Beatrix Potter in Bowness, an attraction filled with themed areas of her famous stories, and The Ravenglass & Eskdale Steam Railway, a 40-minute journey from the Eskdale valley to the Scafell range.

-Things to see on holiday in the Lake District
+What to see on holiday in the Lake District

 Many have been drawn to the Lake District by the books of Alfred Wainwright, William Wordsworth and children’s author Beatrix Potter.
 For those interested in the authors, trips can be made to Potter’s old home, a 17th-century farmhouse in Hawkshead, where much of her work was inspired; Wordsworth’s school in Hawkshead or his old home, Dove Cottage in Grasmere, where he penned some of the greatest poetry ever written; and the walking routes that Wainwright included in his book titled Pictorial Guide to the Lakeland Fells.

 Aside from walking, there is a host of other ways to enjoy the outdoors, including mountain biking, climbing, gorge walking and water sports.

 For photographers and artists, the setting of Tarn Hows, an artificial lake surrounded by woodland is ideal – keep your eyes peeled for the endangered red squirrel, and a wide range of bird species, including Ospreys and England’s only resident Golden Eagle.

 The best holiday cottages in the Lake District